Mazepov/Mazepov/README.md

 I spend all my free time on programming and studying.

- :mailbox:How to reach me: mazepas90@gmail.com
+ :mailbox:How to contact me: mazepas90@gmail.com

 ---